Breaking the cycle of poverty and empowering individuals and communities

 SaveAct facilitates the formation of savings groups in communities as a simple but effective tool to fight poverty, as a foundation for building sustainable livelihoods, and as a means to empower women and other vulnerable groups.

-Founded in Pietermaritzburg in 2005, we have 110 000 individual members in eight provinces in South Africa and work with a network of committed partner organisations.
+Founded in Pietermaritzburg in 2005, we have 100 000 individual members in five provinces in South Africa and work with a network of committed partner organisations.

 Financial Education